ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 Here, you can find how many quantities of the products are selected for **scrap** as opposed to being **available** in total.

 For example, out of 30pcs, only 15 may be scrapped.
-This will be reflected in the issue store document.
+This will be reflected in the issue store transaction.

 ![Scrap](pictures/inv_con_scrap_scrap.png)